FuBootCamp/blogging-DOMpower/README.md

     - What it is and how it works the DOM (document object model)
     - How I can follow the flow of the program since de CONSOLE of Dev Tools of Chrome.
     - How to address de elements of the HTML page from javaScript program.
     - How to change the atributes of an HTML element from de javaScript program.
+    - And a very important thing, the powerful of the dev tools CONSOLE as a debugger.

 ```